gitlabhq/omnibus-gitlab/doc/release/README.md

-Once the build completes and the .deb or .rpm packages are built, depending on the build type package will be pushed to packages.gitlab.com or to a temporary (files older than 30days are purged) S3 bucket.
+Once the build completes and the .deb or .rpm packages are built, depending on the build type package will be pushed to packages.gitlab.com or to a temporary (files older than 30 days are purged) S3 bucket.

 ## Specifying component versions manually
 ### On your development machine